ScottGibb/LED-Strip-Controller-Firmware/Hardware/ReadMe.md

 ![Hardware Architecture](../docs/Diagrams-Hardware%20Architecture.png)

 ## LED Strip Controller

+The LED Strip Controller hardware is responsible for controlling the LEDs along with maintaining the system.
+This hardware should be capable of driving a variety of different light strips and protecting the whole board from short circuits and over voltages.
+The 3D render of the PCB is shown below:

 ![LED Strip Controller]()

 ## Buttons Controller
+As for the Buttons Controller board, this is a simple PCB board with buttons, that can be added to the main board through a simple ribbon cable.
+This is done so that optional buttons can be added to the system.
+The 3D render of the PCB is shown below:

 ![Buttons Controller]()

 ## 3D Printed Case Assembly

+As for containing the hardware, a 3D printable case was designed and is shown below:
 ![3D printable Case]()

 ## Cable Wiring